Sparse Bayesian Optimization: BACKGROUND AND RELATED WORK

 Section~\ref{sec:background} describes the necessary background and related work.
 Section~\ref{sec:methods} describes two natural approaches for incorporating sparse regularization into acquisition function optimization, both of which can fail to optimize for some levels of sparsity.
 Section~\ref{sec:moo} discusses a relationship between sparse BO and multi-objective BO, and describes how we can use methods from multi-objective BO to simultaneously optimize for all levels of sparsity.
 We describe how we optimize with $L_0$ regularization in Section~\ref{sec:l0_sparsity}.
 We demonstrate the usefulness of our methods by applying them to a set of synthetic and real-world benchmarks in Section~\ref{sec:experiments}.
 Finally, we discuss the results in Section~\ref{sec:discussion}.

-\section{Background and Related Work}
+\section{BACKGROUND AND RELATED WORK}

 \paragraph{Bayesian Optimization:} \citet{shahriari2015review} provide a thorough review of BO.
-In short, the goal is to maximize a black-box function $f: \mathbb{R}^D \rightarrow \mathbb{R}$ over a compact set $\mathcal{B} \subset \mathbb{R}^D$.
-We will assume that $f$ is continuous and bounded on this domain.
-For simplicity, we also assume that the domain is the unit hypercube $[0,1]^D$.
+In short, the goal is to maximize a black-box function $f: \mathbb{R}^D \rightarrow \mathbb{R}$ over a compact set $\mathcal{B} \subset \mathbb{R}^D$, for simplicity taken as $[0, 1]^D$.
+We assume that $f$ is continuous and bounded on this domain.
 At each iteration of optimization, $f$ is modeled with a Gaussian process (GP) given the function evaluations observed so far, producing the normally distributed posterior $f(\mathbf{x}) \sim \mathcal{N}(\mu(\mathbf{x}), \sigma^2(\mathbf{x}))$.
-The location of the next function evaluation is selected by maximizing an acquisition function $\alpha(\mathbf{x})$ that encodes the value of observing $\mathbf{x}$ for the goal of maximizing $f$.
-Typical acquisition functions include the expected improvement \citep[EI,][]{jones98} and the upper confidence bound \citep[UCB,][]{srinivas10}.
+The location of the next function evaluation is selected by maximizing an acquisition function $\alpha(\mathbf{x}):=\mathbb{E}_f[u(\mathbf{x})]$ where $u$ is a utility function that defines the acquisition function.
+Typical acquisition functions include expected improvement \citep[EI,][]{jones98} and upper confidence bound \citep[UCB,][]{srinivas10}.
 EI is given by

-where $\mathbf{x}^*$ is the best point observed so far.
-EI has a well-known analytic form in terms of the marginal posterior mean and variance.
+where $\mathbf{x}^*$ is the best point observed so far, and the acquisition function has a well-known analytic form when $f$ is a GP.
 UCB is similarly computed directly from the marginal posterior,

 where $\beta$ is a hyperparameter that controls the exploration-exploitation trade-off.
 More recently, information-theoretic acquisition functions have been developed~\citep{hernandezlobato2014pes,wang2017maxvalue}.